RookiePlayers/Quickup/README.md

 - Detects each repo type (Node, Flutter, Python, Java, etc.)
 - Verifies or installs dependencies like **Docker**, **Make**, and **Git**
 - Optionally installs ecosystem managers like **nvm**, **sdkman**, or **fvm**
 - Auto-detects how to run each project (Makefile, Docker, npm, etc.)
+- Supports **non-interactive config files** (.env, .json, or .yaml)

 ---